Bridging

 Building together a platform of excellence in the service of sustainable mobility

-Why Become a Partner of OMdT
+Why Become a Partner of OMTd

-OMdT is an independent platform, and that independence is its primary asset.
+OMTd is an independent platform, and that independence is its primary asset.
 It ensures the neutrality of our analyses and the credibility of our outputs with decision-makers on both sides of the Atlantic.
 Our partners do not fund a position — they join a community of practitioners and institutions who believe that sustainable mobility is built through dialogue between territories.

 Three Reasons to Take Notice